 HCE 624 Child-Centered Play Therapy

 HCE 625 Adlerian Play Therapy

-Minimum Requirements: Candidates should have a master's degree in counseling or allied field from a regionally accredited college or university, and, preferably, a minimum of two years of experience in professional practice.
+At minimum, candidates should have a master’s degree in counseling or allied field from a regionally accredited college or university.
+It is also preferred that candidates have a minimum of two years of experience in professional practice.